What is consent?

 You should never try and have sex or any other form of physical contact with somebody unless you’re sure they want you to.

-Remember, no means no – but just because somebody hasn’t said “no” doesn’t mean they mean “yes”.
+Remember, no means no – but just because somebody hasn’t said “no”, it doesn’t mean they mean “yes”.

 Now think how much more important sex is.
 Do you really want to “help yourself” when somebody doesn’t want you to?
 You’re unlikely to be arrested for stealing somebody’s chips, and they might even forgive you, but rape and sexual assault are illegal, and are serious, life-changing offences which have a huge impact on the other person.

 Age of consent

 The age of consent is the age at which somebody is considered legally old enough to give their consent to have sex.

 In England, Scotland, Wales and Northern Ireland, the age of consent is 16.
 This means it’s illegal for you to have sex if you’re under the age of 16, or to have sex with somebody who is.
 This law exists to protect young people.

 Please bear in mind that Umbrella’s door is always open to you, even if you’re under the age of consent.
 While it’s against the law for you to have sex if you’re under 16, we can still provide you with free and confidential sexual health services.
 (The only way we’d tell anyone would be if we needed to share your details with other organisations because we thought you were at risk.)